An Insider’s Letter About Michael Jackson’s Women. Part 2. CHECKING IT UP WITH FRANK CASCIO’S HELP

 This Michael’s trait of being different with different people and even playing up to these people’s expectations of him should never be underestimated by us when we read what others say about Michael.

 He rarely disclosed himself to anyone at all, and if you were close to him but were unable to see the truth with your own eyes he evidently considered it more of your problem than his.
-If you understood him even without talking much to him it was perfect, but if you didn’t understand it properly it was okay for him too – he was not going to explain anyway.
+If you understood him even without talking much it was perfect, but if you didn’t it was okay for him too – he was not going to explain anyway.

 Each of his associates was looking at Michael’s life from his own tower and perspective only, and this is how all those different reports about Michael’s life came into being.
-As to our insider’s view it seems to me that his perception of Michael was probably the closest we’ve ever heard of to the truth of the matter.
+As to our insider’s view it seems to me that out of everything we’ve heard by now his perception of Michael was probably the closest to the truth of the matter.

 Below you will find an excerpt from Frank Cascio’s book describing Michael’s views on his marriage to Lisa-Marie.